jumpnow/jumpnowtek-site/_posts/2018-12-19-linux-arm-shellcode-part1.md

 Note that regular programs would put data like our string into the **.data** or **.rodata** section of the program and the compiler would place this address into the instruction for us.

-But we are interested in writing shell code where all of our code and data is going to inserted into a program at runtime to an unknown location in memory.
+But we are interested in writing shell code where all of our code and data is going to be inserted into a program at runtime to an unknown memory location.

 So we need to use relative addressing when we reference our data.
 The **pc** register makes a good base for offset addressing like this.